Software Engineering

 • Comparing themselves to coworkers

-It should stay factual, calm, and professional.
+Keep the discussion factual, calm, and professional.

 Negotiation Is a Skill You Can Practice

-• Role-play with friends
+• Role-play scenarios with friends

-• Write negotiation scripts
+• Write and refine negotiation scripts

 • Review past offers objectively

-Each negotiation builds confidence for the next one.
+Each conversation builds confidence for the next.

 Long-Term Career Impact

-Developers who negotiate well tend to:
+Developers who negotiate strategically tend to:

 • Earn more over time

-• Feel more valued at work
+• Feel more valued and confident

 A Simple Negotiation Framework